jamenamcinteer/react-native-vision-camera-ocr-plus/README.md

 console.log(result);

 ```
-<h4>🚨 Orientation available only for iOS, recommendation give it when you are using Camera.</h3>
+<h4>🚨 Orientation available only for iOS.
+It is suggested to use it when you are using Camera.

 |    Name     |  Type  |                           Values                            | Required | Default  |   Platform   |
 |:-----------:|:------:|:-----------------------------------------------------------:|:--------:|:--------:|:------------:|